falon/RBL/README.md

 - php-imap, php-xml and Splunk SDK for the SPAM Learn Observer

 ## Basic Installation
+Unfortunately I don't have time to provide a very stupid user installation.
+Sorry, you must follow the instructions.
 Install via composer.
 Move the doc and contrib folders to /usr/local/RBL or other location.
 Or don't move at all, if you like.

+### Database MySQL
+Check at the doc/db.sql and doc/grant.sql.
+Default values work with default config.
+Arrange them in your environment.
+You can separate the MySQL host from the web host.

+mysql -u root < doc/db.sql
+mysql -u root < doc/grant.sql

 ### config.php
 Copy config.php-default to config.php